Vanguard tech on the riverbank

 Reconnect is the first high-tech exhibition to be held right next to the beach - with the signature of Z Empire – in Athens.
 It will take place from September 28 to October 1 at Grand Resort Lagonissi.
 All the key players of the electronics industry from all around Greece and abroad will be present.
 Decision-makers, manufacturers, retailers, and technology experts will join forces in one event that has never happened before in Greece.

-But the whole experience of Reconnect does not stop here.
-After the exhibition, for three consecutive nights, specially themed parties, gala dinners, and fashion shows will take place at Achillion Ribas, a magnificent venue overlooking the Saronic Gulf.
-Greek and non-Greek designers, a different one every night, will present their creations and carry us away to a unique experience that combines business and pleasure.
+The whole experience of Reconnect does not stop here.
+After the exhibition, for three consecutive nights, special themed parties, gala dinners, and fashion shows will take place at Achillion Ribas, a magnificent venue overlooking the Saronic Gulf.
+Greek and non-Greek designers, a different one every night, will present their creations for a unique experience that combines business and pleasure.

 -